The Babadook: Plot

-The following morning, Amelia finds the Mister Babadook book reassembled on the front door step.
-New words taunt her by saying that the Babadook will become stronger if she continues to deny its existence, containing pop-ups of her killing their dog Bugsy, Sam, and then herself.
-Terrified, Amelia burns the book and runs to the police station after a disturbing phone call.
-However, Amelia has no proof of the stalking, and when she then sees the Babadook's suit hung up behind the front desk, she leaves.
-That night, Amelia tries to fall asleep and watches the Babadook open her bedroom door, crawl up the ceiling and attack her.
-She then turns on all the lights in the house and falls asleep with Sam downstairs.
-After the attack, Amelia starts to become more isolated and shut-in, becoming impatient, shouting at Samuel for 'disobeying' her constantly, and having frequent visions of the Babadook once again.
-Her mental state slowly decays and she exhibits erratic and violent behaviour, including cutting the phone line with a knife and then waving the same knife aggressively at Sam without realizing it.
-This devolves into disturbing hallucinations, in which Amelia violently murders Sam.
+Amelia finds the Mister Babadook book reassembled at their front door.
+New words in it taunt her; the book now contains pop-ups of her killing their dog Bugsy, Sam, then herself.
+Terrified, she burns the book and runs to the police station after a disturbing phone call.
+However, she has no proof, and leaves when she sees what looks like the Babadook's suit hung up behind the front desk.

+That night, the Babadook attacks her.
+After the attack, Amelia becomes more isolated and impatient, shouting at Samuel and having more visions of the Babadook.
+She also exhibits violent behaviour, including cutting the phone line with a knife, and has disturbing hallucinations in which she sees herself murdering Sam.

-Shortly after these visions, Amelia sees an apparition of Oskar, who offers to return to her if she "brings the boy" to him.
-Realizing that he is a creation of the Babadook, Amelia flees and is stalked through the house by the Babadook until it finally possesses her.
-Under its influence she breaks Bugsy's neck and attempts to kill Sam.
-Eventually luring her into the basement, Sam knocks her out.
-Tied up, Amelia awakens with Sam, terrified, nearby.
-When she tries to strangle him, he lovingly caresses her face, causing her to regurgitate an inky black substance, which seemingly expels the Babadook.
-When Sam reminds Amelia that "you can't get rid of the Babadook," an unseen force drags him into Amelia's bedroom.
-After saving Sam, Amelia is forced by the Babadook to re-watch a vision of her husband's death.
-Furious, she confronts the Babadook, making the beast retreat into the basement, and she locks the door behind it.
+An apparition of Oskar appears, offering to return if she "brings the boy" to him.
+Realising he is a creation of the Babadook, she flees, but the Babadook finally possesses her.
+Under its influence, she kills Bugsy and attempts to kill Sam.
+Eventually luring her into the basement, Sam knocks her out with his contraptions.
+Amelia awakens and tries to strangle Sam.
+When he lovingly caresses her face, she regurgitates a black substance, which seemingly expels the Babadook.
+However, Sam reminds her that "you can't get rid of the Babadook", and an unseen force drags him into her bedroom.
+She saves him but is forced to see a vision of her husband's death.
+Furious, she confronts the Babadook, making it retreat into the basement, locking the door in the process.

-After this ordeal, Amelia and Sam manage to recover.
-Amelia is attentive and caring toward him, encouraging him with building his weapons and being impressed at Sam's magic tricks.
-They gather earthworms in a bowl, and Amelia takes them to the basement, where the Babadook resides.
-She places the bowl on the floor for the Babadook to eat.
-The beast tries to attack her, but Amelia calms it down and it retreats to the corner, taking the earthworms with it.
-Amelia returns to the yard to celebrate Sam's birthday.
+Amelia and Sam manage to recover.
+She is attentive and caring toward him, encouraging him to build his weapons and being impressed by his magic tricks.
+In the garden, they gather worms in a bowl, which Amelia takes to the basement.
+The Babadook tries to attack her, but she soothes it and it retreats to the corner, taking the bowl of worms with it.
+She returns to the yard to celebrate Sam's birthday.